Integrated Accessibility Standards Regulation: Statement of Commitment, Policy and Plan

 - providing the information as soon as practicable after commencement of employment, and updates whenever there is a change to the policies.

-Finastra will provide individualized workplace emergency response information to our employees with disabilities, if the disability is such that the individualized information is necessary and Finastra is aware of the need for accommodation.
+Finastra will provide individualized workplace emergency response information to its employees with disabilities, if the disability is such that the individualized information is necessary and Finastra is aware of the need for accommodation.
+Finastra shall review the individualized workplace emergency response information at intervals prescribed by the applicable AODA Act.

 - considering how employees with disabilities will participate in the development of their accommodation plan and what the plans may include;